jocontreras/fizz_buzz_JS/README.md

 The rules:
 1. If the number is divisible by 3, the person doesn’t say the number, instead, they say “Fizz!”.
 2. If the number contains a 5, the player must say “Buzz!”.
-3. Similarly, if the number is divisible by 3 and 5 a they must say “FizzBuzz!”.
+3. Similarly, if the number is divisible by 3 and 5  they must say “FizzBuzz!”.

 These fizzes and buzzes combine together — for example, instead of 35, the player will say “Fizz, fizz, buzz!”, because the number contains a 5, is divisible by 5, and is divisible by 7.